ouchitaikoproject/OuchiTaikoProject/README.md

 You're almost there!

-The USB hub and USB DAC steps below are required for the build, but the structural enclosure itself is optional.
+The USB hub and USB DAC steps below *are* required for the build, but the physical structural enclosure itself is optional.

-That said, some type of control box enclosure is highly recommended to protect your circuit and components.
+That said, at least some type of control box enclosure or housing is highly recommended to protect your circuit and components.
 It keeps parts clean and safe, and allows you to connect and disconnect the drum without exposing the electronics.

-### **Enclosure Options**

-- **Custom wood box:** Visit [Boxes.py](https://boxes.hackerspace-bamberg.de/) to design and create your own
-- **Simple alternatives:** Cardboard box or small plastic storage container work fine

 I chose to not provide specific plans for the control box since everyone's layout will vary slightly depending on their build choices and creative freedom.
 The steps below show my personal approach that you can adapt your own version.

+### **Optional Enclosure Ideas**

+- **Custom Laser/CNC wood box:** Visit [Boxes.py](https://boxes.hackerspace-bamberg.de/) to design and create your own
+- **Simple alternatives:** Small shipping box, small plastic box, etc.  Even attaching everything to a single piece of cardboard would help.
+You just want to avoid everything moving around.

 ---

-### **G: Connect Sensors To The Circuit**
+### **G: Connect Drum To The Circuit and Control Box Example**

 ### **<u>G1.
 Connect sensor cables to circuit</u>**

-Using **short male-to-male 3.5mm TRS cables**, connect the bottom of the 4 couplers from the last step to the input of the Female TRS jacks on your completed circuit.
+Using the **short male-to-male 3.5mm TRS cables**, connect the bottom connector of the 4 couplers to the input of the Female TRS jacks on your completed circuit.

 This completes the core circuit assembly.

-The next step will incorporate a few last steps to make the connections more user-friendly, as well as keep your circuit protected in an enclosure.
+The next step will incorporate a few last steps to make the circuit connection to the PC and Audio more user-friendly, as well as showing you how keep your circuit protected in an enclosure.

 ---

-### **Final Connections and Housing**
+### **Final Connections**

 ### **<u>G2.
 Mount TRS jacks to control box</u>**